 Notes

-- Use fresh, refrigerated cheese tortellini as it is more fresh and tastes far superior than dried tortellini.
+• Use fresh, refrigerated cheese tortellini: it tastes far superior than dried tortellini.

 Did You Make This Recipe?